-When you are planning your transit of the Panama Canal, these are the things you need to prepare
+When planning your transit of the Panama Canal, things you need to prepare include:

 - Decide if you need an agent or want to go it alone